<relcolspec>

 See Cascading of metadata attributes in a DITA map for more information about how this attribute interacts with metadata attributes.

-@chunk(common map attributes)- Specifies how a processor should render a map or branch of a
+@chunk(common map attributes)- Specifies how a processor should render a map or branch of a map.
+For example, it can be used to specify that individual topic

-a single document, or that a single document with multiple
+documents should be rendered as a single document, or that a single document with

-topics should be rendered as multiple documents.The following values are valid:
+multiple topics should be rendered as multiple documents.The following values are valid:

 - combine